Friday, December 8, 2017

 Sea kayaks began borrowing the keyhole cockpit designs first introduced in whitewater boats, which provide firm and typically low grip areas for the thighs.
 Edging the kayak and C-to-C rolling with such a setup is fantastic due to the leverage provided by having the knees out to the side “Indian-style”.
 Another advantage to the keyhole design is the ability to get the legs out of the boat quickly at the shoreline, providing an added measure of safety during exposed landings.

 The problem with the standard keyhole cockpit comes in the forward paddling department.
 Kayak manufacturers play around with the height of the cockpit coaming’s thigh braces or “thigh hooks”.
 Setting them low provides a tight fit and immediate response, while setting them higher allows room to pump the legs a little bit when forward paddling.
-Either way, with the standard keyhole cockpit’s Indian-style knee position the “line of force” from your hips down the legs to the feet is not a straight line.
-As compared to surf skis or open cockpit boats (discussed below) which are designed mainly for forward paddling, the angled leg position necessitated by the keyhole cockpit design reduces the effectiveness of torso rotation and the transfer of force from your body to the footpegs/footplate during the forward stroke.
+But either way, with the standard keyhole cockpit’s Indian-style knee position the “line of force” from your hips down the legs to the feet is not a straight line.
+As compared to ocean cockpit or open cockpit boats (discussed below), the angled leg position necessitated by the keyhole cockpit design reduces the effectiveness of torso rotation and the transfer of force from your body to the footpegs/footplate during the forward stroke.
 But for most rough-water sea kayakers, the keyhole cockpit is a reasonable trade-off that creates a boat that is just as maneuverable (controllable) as an ocean cockpit-equipped boat with the added benefit that one can easily get in and out of it without a lot of gymnastics.

 3. Open or Exposed (Epic, West Coast)